 Pharmaceutical laws and regulations vary by country, so getting a prescription on foreign soil isn’t always as simple as it sounds.
-In fact, doctors in one country can’t necessarily prescribe medicine in another country.
-While the closest U.S. Embassy or Consulate can be a helpful resource in these situations, the simplest and fastest way to get your prescriptions replaced is by contacting your travel assistance company.
-Here’s how it works:
+Further complicating matters, doctors in one country can’t necessarily prescribe medicine in another country.
+On Call’s Global Response Center receives several of these inquiries daily, and has some great recommendations for travelers who need to get their prescriptions filled abroad—and back to their trips—as quickly (and as painlessly) as possible:

-Since foreign prescriptions may not be honored abroad, we would first recommend a clinic or physician who could quickly evaluate you and provide a local prescription.
+Know Who to Call: While your physician can be a helpful resource in these situations, in the event your prescription is not honored in your location abroad, travelers enrolled in our global emergency assistance programs can call On Call directly and we can recommend a clinic or physician locally.
+From there, this provider can quickly evaluate you and provide a local prescription.
 This is typically the fastest way to have your prescription filled.
 Should the exact prescription not be available in your destination, or is sold under a different brand name, our medical team will confirm which drugs are safe alternatives for your condition.
 Most prescription problems can be solved with this process.

 Some Additional Tips to Keep in Mind: